nickspaargaren/nickspaargaren.nl/README.md

 ### Development

-Run `task` to view all available commands for this project.
+Run `./Taskfile` to view all available commands for this project.